phonegap/phonegap-docs/docs-phonegap/en/edge/guide/cli/index.md

 * Windows Phone 8
 * Windows 8

-See the Overview section's _Platform Support_ table for an overview of all available options.
+See Platform Support for an overview of all available options.
 See below for details on how to use PhoneGap Build to build remotely.

 If building locally, you need to run the command-line interface from the same machine that supports the platform's SDK.
 The CLI supports